zerodha/dungbeetle/README.md

 A job is an instance of a named task that has been queued to run.
 Each job has an ID that can be used to track its status.
 If an ID is not passed explicitly, it is generated internally and returned.
 These IDs needn not be unique, but only one job with a certain ID can be running at any given point.
 For the next job with the same ID to be scheduled, the previous job has to finish execution.
 Using non-unique IDs like this is useful in cases where users can be prevented from sending multiple requests for the same reports, like in our usecases.

 #### Result
-The results from an SQL query job are written into a Redis + rediSQL instance from where they can be queried and accessed like a normal SQL database.
+The results from an SQL query job are written into an the in-memory instance from where they can be queried and accessed like a normal SQL database.
 This is configured in the configuration file.

-The results are stored in a table (`results` by default) in a rediSQL "database" (appears as a key in Redis.
-Not to be confused with Redis' numerical databases) where the database name is the job ID with an optional prefix specified in the configuration file.

 The schema of the `results` table is automatically generated from the results of the original SQL query and consists of native SQLite 3 data types.

-For more info, check out [rediSQL](http://redbeardlab.tech/rediSQL/).
+##### Redis 4.0 + rediSQL
+If the results backend is rediSQL, a "database" is created for each job, with a "results" table inside it that can be queried.
+Cache expiry can then be Redis TTLs set on these "database" keys.

+##### rqlite
+If the results backend is rqlite, the results are written into tables named after the jobs.
+For cache expiries, a ttl mechanism implemented in the backend.

 Example:
 ```shell